marinofelipe/swift-package-info/README.md

 ## Running tests
 Run from Xcode

-* Add the project path to `swift-package-info` scheme customWorkingDirectory.
+* Add the project directory to `swift-package-info` scheme customWorkingDirectory
 * Run the tests

 Run from command line